 Schools are using AIMS to undertake a number of activities, including but not limited to:

 - accessing and updating school asset and facilities information

 - planning, scheduling, and managing maintenance and compliance activities

 - viewing asbestos audits and registers.

-All school transitioning to AIMS have been notified and have been invited to attend an information and readiness session to prepare them for their transition to AIMS.
+All new schools that commenced operation in 2023 have been notified and invited to attend an AIMS information and readiness session.
 The readiness activities booklet shared in this session guides schools through the key activities to complete ahead of their AIMS training.

 Staff support and training

-While AIMS will reduce the administrative burden and workload for schools, this transition will mean a change for how schools undertake a range of administrative tasks.
+While AIMS is reducing the administrative burden and workload for schools, this transition has meant a change for how schools undertake a range of administrative tasks.

-A comprehensive and structured training program has been established to introduce schools to AIMS.
+A comprehensive and structured training program has been established for 2023 to continue to support schools in their use of AIMS.
 This includes: